Frequently Asked Questions

 - Irrevocable letter of credit payable on sight of documents or TT payment prior to shipment in US dollars.

 - Can South Pine dress or gauge its timber?

 - Yes.
-We produce a range of timbers with different finished, including dressed 4 sides, tongue and groove, decking, rougher headed and gauged framing.
+We produce a range of timbers with different finished, including dressed 4 sides, tongue and groove, decking, rougher headed and gauged structural framing.